dbmdz/mirador-textoverlay/README.md

 most "deep zoom" viewers without a lot of additional effort.
 If you need the OCR parsing code as a separate package that you can base an implementation for your favorite viewer on, please open an issue :-)

+## Contributing
+Found a bug?
+The plugin is not working with your manifest?
+Want a new feature?
+Create an issue, or if you want to take at fixing it yourself, make a fork, create a pull request, we're always open to contributions :-)

+For larger changes/features, it's usually wise to open an issue before starting the work, so we can discuss if it's a fit.

 [npm-badge]: https://img.shields.io/npm/mirador-textoverlay.png?style=flat-square
 [npm]: https://www.npmjs.org/package/mirador-textoverlay